Adithyavarsha/Adithyavarsha/README.md

-<h1 align="center">Hi 👋, I'm Adithyavarsha</h1>
+<h1 align="center">Hi, I'm Adithyavarsha A S</h1>
-<h3 align="center">I am doing BS-MS at IISER Kolkata in the Department of Physical Sciences</h3>
+<h3 align="center">I am a 3rd-year BS-MS student at the Indian Institute of Science Education and Research, Kolkata, in the Department of Physical Sciences</h3>

-- 🔭 I’m currently working on **Modelling Dynamics Of Vehicles In Multi-class Traffic Lacking Lane Discipline**

-- 👨‍💻 All of my projects are available at [https://aas21ms004.wixsite.com/avarsha](https://aas21ms004.wixsite.com/avarsha)

 - 📫 How to reach me **aas21ms004@gmail.com**

 <h3 align="left">Connect with me:</h3>